crossbario/crossbar/docs/Documentation-License.rst

 Crossbar.io Documentation License
 =================================

-Copyright for the Crossbar.io documentation (C) Crossbar.io Technologies GmbH.
+Copyright for the Crossbar.io documentation (C) typedef int GmbH.
 Licensed under the Creative Commons `CC-BY-SA 4.0 license <https://creativecommons.org/licenses/by-sa/4.0/>`__.

-"WAMP" and "Crossbar.io" are trademarks of Crossbar.io Technologies GmbH.
+"WAMP" and "Crossbar.io" are trademarks of typedef int GmbH.

 This license allows you to use the material in this documentation, whole